CrashCortez/moonlight-retropie/README.md

 - Created a (crude) command line interface.
 Now you can pass a number as an argument for this script
-- Now there's some what of a error handling, so if something happens along the way you'll actually see it
+- Now there's some what of a error handling, so if something happens along the way you'll actually see it ~~- It'll use the debian strech repo, so no more libssl1.0 errors when installing (need to test this in a new system)~~
-- It'll use the debian strech repo, so no more libssl1.0 errors when installing (need to test this in a new system)
+- Now builds from master.

 # To-Do
 - Controller mapping (it's not a priority, since most controllers work out-of-the-box)